7 Factors to Consider When Pricing Your Flea Market or Craft Show Items

 - Wholesale Price - As a retailer, how much you bought the product for and the percent you want to mark it up.
 If you make your own items, what would your wholesale price be if someone wanted to buy product from you and retail it?

-- Overhead - Includes office/work space rent, gas expenses, cost of selling at the market, or any other business expense.
+- Overhead - Includes office and work space rent, gas expenses, costs associateds with selling at the market, or any other business expense.

 - Target Customer - Is your customer typically a middle-class stay-at-home mom, a college student or a retired veteran?
 Really try to connect with your target customer.
 Create a profile of the average customer that may buy your products.
 Learn the price ranges they are comfortable paying and gear your prices towards the top of that range.
 You can do this through a little experimenting, change prices slightly, not drastically.
 Look for trends and maximize your price through your findings.
 If you sell too low, customers might think your product is cheap and not worth it.
 If you sell too high, customers could be offended by your prices.